Imam Hussain Blood Donation Campaign: Media attention

 The campaign's success has been covered by various media outlets over the years.
 This includes local BBC News and radio, television, local newspapers such as the Telegraph & Argus and many others.

 In December 2011, Rugby League star Ikram Butt showed his support by giving blood at the Campaign's blood drive in Leeds.

 In January 2018, First Minister Nicola Sturgeon visited the Edinburgh donor centre expressing her support for the IHBDC.

 IUS IHBDC received significant exposure and praise in the first report from the All-Party Parliamentary Group (APPG) on British Muslims on the role Muslim charities often play during the festive season of Christmas and throughout the year.

 Structure

 The campaign is a branch of the Islamic Unity Society, a registered charity set up in 1995 to promote and develop the wellbeing of Britain's youth on the basis of Islamic principles.
 They work closely with NHS Blood and Transplant who host and staff the donation sessions.

-Islamic opinion

-The campaign has clarified that donating blood is a permitted and, in fact, a recommended act in Islam.
-Some eminent religious scholars have issued information regarding the donating of blood and shown support for the campaign.